Tensor Dropout for Robust Learning: Experimental evaluation

-The ResNet with SRR is significantly more robust to added white Gaussian noise compared to the same architectures without SRR (figure~\ref{fig:mri-noise}).
-At signal-to-noise ratios below 10, the accuracy of a standard ResNet with average pooling is worse than a model that predicts the mean of training set (MAE = 7.9 years).
-Brain morphology is an important attribute that has been associated with various biological traits including cognitive function and overall health \citep{pfefferbaum1994quantitative,swan1998association}.
+The ResNet with R-TRL is significantly more robust to added white Gaussian noise compared to the same architectures without it (figure~\ref{fig:mri-noise}).
+At signal-to-noise ratios below 10, the accuracy of a standard fully-connected ResNet is worse than a naive model that predicts the mean of training set (MAE = \(7.9\) years).
+Brain morphology is an important attribute that has been associated with various biological traits including cognitive function and overall health \cite{pfefferbaum1994quantitative,swan1998association}.
 By keeping the structure of the brain represented in MRI in every layer of the architecture, the model has more information to learn a more accurate representation of the entire input.
-Additionally, the stochastic dropping of ranks forces the representation to be robust to confounds.
+Randomly dropping the rank forces the representation to be robust to confounds.
 This a particularly important property for MRI analysis since intensities and noise artifacts can vary significantly between MRI scanners \cite{wang1998correction}.
-SRR enables both more accurate and more robust trait predictions from MRI that can consequently lead to more accurate disease diagnoses.
+Randomized tensor regression layers enable both more accurate and more robust trait predictions from MRI that can consequently lead to more accurate disease diagnoses.